egekaraosmanoglu/camelbee/README.md

 This debugging feature is further augmented by the ability to navigate through the debugging session's timeline, moving back and forth, to thoroughly analyze the process flow.

 ---

-## Getting Started

-To integrate CamelBee into your Apache Camel microservices project, follow the installation and usage instructions in the [official documentation](https://camelbee.example/docs).

----

-## Contributing

-We welcome contributions to make CamelBee even more powerful and versatile.
-If you have ideas, bug fixes, or enhancements, please check our [contribution guidelines](CONTRIBUTING.md).

----

-## License

-CamelBee is licensed under the [Apache License 2.0](LICENSE).
-You are free to use, modify, and distribute it in accordance with the license terms.

----

-## Support

-If you encounter any issues, have questions, or need assistance, please visit our [support page](https://camelbee.example/support) or open an issue on our GitHub repository.

----

-## Acknowledgments

-CamelBee is built upon the Apache Camel framework, and we extend our gratitude to the Camel community for their exceptional work in the integration domain.

----

 ## Project Structure